kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index.md

 - Pick and choose some readings in [Cybersecurity: Comprehensive Analysis in Argentina (2024)](https://globalregulatoryinsights.com/insight/cybersecurity-comprehensive-analysis-in-argentina-2024/).
 Note that this is an extensive document - you are not expected to read it all.
 Instead, pick and choose sections that interest you.

 **Homework Reflections:**
 (Note that unless otherwise stated, all homework is due at 8 am on the day of the next class session.)
+Use the Cybersecurity Field Pad to record your reflections.

 1. What are the most important things you learned about cybersecurity from the readings/videos?
 Explain.
 2. Do you have a security mindset?
 Explain.